ibm-cloud-docs/pattern-customer-managed-watsonx-gen-ai/security-design.md

 # Security design
 {: #security-design}

-The following security design decsisons should be considered for the customer managed watsonx Gen AI:
+The following security design decsisons should be considered for the customer managed watsonx gen AI:

 * Use of IBM Cloud IAM roles to the RBACs [for platform and service roles](https://cloud.ibm.com/docs/openshift?topic=openshift-iam-platform-access-roles&interface=ui)
 * Separation of environments follows principle of separation of duties and least privilege: